lunatic-solutions/lunatic/README.md

 ---

-To build the project from source yuo will need to have [rustup][7] installed:
+To build the project from source you will need to have [rustup][7] installed:

 ```bash
 # Install Rust Nightly